-Aggregated assets are OneBalance’s solution for representing the same token across multiple blockchain networks as a single unified asset.
-Instead of managing USDC on Ethereum, USDC on Polygon, and USDC on Arbitrum separately, you work with one aggregated ds:usdc asset.
+Aggregated assets are OneBalance’s unified token representation that combines the same token across multiple blockchain networks into a single asset ID.
+Instead of tracking USDC separately on Ethereum, Polygon, and Arbitrum, you simply work with one ob:usdc asset that represents all your USDC holdings across supported chains.

 How Aggregated Assets Work

-When you interact with an aggregated asset like ds:usdc, OneBalance automatically:
+When you interact with an aggregated asset like ob:usdc, OneBalance automatically:

 1. Aggregates balances across all supported chains where you hold that token